sf-wdi-22-23/modules-22/w06-ruby-on-rails/d2-dawn-ruby-methods/README.md

 #### Define a method

 Ruby uses the `def` reserved word to create a method.
 The method definition must finish with the word `end`.
+In the console (and in these notes), the value returned by a function will have `=>` in front of it.
+If you look at the first example below, the `say_hello` function returns `nil`.

 ```ruby
 def say_hello